pauljrognon/bse-python-brushup-2022/index.md

 * Jupyter Notebook (runs on your computer): you can install Python and Jupyter Notebook by installing [Anaconda](https://docs.jupyter.org/en/latest/install/notebook-classic.html).
 Alternatively, you can install [Python](https://www.python.org/downloads/) and [Jupyter Notebook](https://docs.jupyter.org/en/latest/install/notebook-classic.html) separately.
 Launch Jupyter Notebook, find and click on the brush-up `.ipynb` notebooks to open them.

 **About me**
-* PhD student in the statistical learning advised by David Rossell (UPF) and Piotr Zwiernik (U. of Toronto, UPF).
+* PhD student in statistical learning advised by David Rossell (UPF) and Piotr Zwiernik (U. of Toronto, UPF).
 * Interests: high-dimensional statistics, graphs, probabilistic machine learning, applications in genomics.

 **Comments**